 Kallithea, a member project of Software Freedom Conservancy, is a GPLv3'd, Free Software source code management system that supports two leading version control systems, Mercurial and Git, and has a web interface that is easy to use for users and admins.
 You can install Kallithea on your own server and host repositories for the version control system of your choice.

-Kallithea 0.3.2 has been released: announcement.
+Kallithea 0.6.3 has been released with security fixes: announcement.

 Built-in push/pull server